Lions be lions, man. And they are like in this whole circle of... life. And stuff... Yeah.

 Here We Go Again…

 Let’s cut the bull and get straight to the meat of things here, shall we?
 I am sick to death of writing this exact same review time and time again.
 Saying no more than, “This is another ‘shot for shot’ live-action Disney remake with no ambitions whatsoever.”
 It’s the same thing almost every God damn time now when Disney sh*ts out yet another “live-action” remake.
-Cinderella, Lady and the Tramp, The Jungle Book, Beauty and the Beast, and Aladdin received live-action remakes that are simply replicating the original screenplay with extremely minor differences only to extend the runtime to two hours.
+Cinderella, Lady and the Tramp, The Jungle Book, Beauty and the Beast, and Aladdin received live-action remakes that simply replicate the original screenplay with minor differences only to extend the runtime to two hours.
 That is all that they are, recreations without a soul.
 Granted, there have been a select few to break the mold in being more bold than the average conveyer belt remake.
-For better or worse, those rare entries at least took some risks with a more ambitious take on their respective narratives.
+For better or worse, those rare entries at least took some risks with a more ambitious take on their narratives.
 2019’s The Lion King, is not one of those shining innovative examples.
 It is the former.